G protein-coupled bile acid receptor

-The G protein-coupled bile acid receptor 1 (GPBAR1) also known G-protein coupled receptor 19 (GPCR19), membrane-type receptor for bile acids (M-BAR) or TGR5 as is a protein that in humans is encoded by the GPBAR1 gene.
+The G protein-coupled bile acid receptor 1 (GPBAR1) also known as G-protein coupled receptor 19 (GPCR19), membrane-type receptor for bile acids (M-BAR) or Takeda G protein-coupled receptor 5 (TGR5) is a protein that in humans is encoded by the GPBAR1 gene.
+Activated by bile acids, these receptors play a crucial role in metabolic regulation, including insulin secretion and energy balance, and are found in the gastrointestinal tract as well as other tissues throughout the body.

+History

+TGR5 receptors were first discovered by Takaharu Maruyama in 2002.
+It was the first membrane bound G protein coupled receptor that was discovered for faster bile acid signaling.
+Initially, up until the late 90's, bile acids were known only for its metabolic function of emulsifying fats and keeping cholesterol homeostasis.
+It wasn't until 1999 when researchers began exploring into its role as a hormone and signaling molecule with the discovery of the nuclear bile acid receptors, Farnesoid X Receptors (FXR).

+Location

+TGR5 receptors are primarily located in gastrointestinal tracts where bile acid functions are most prevalent.
+They can also be found throughout the body, including the nervous system, immune system, and various muscle groups, aiding in the tasks that are relevant to their respective locations.

 Function

+The primary function of the TGR5 receptor is for the binding of bile acid to elicit second messenger systems in the metabolic role of bile acids.
+It is also a receptor for other agonists, including activating various other pathways responsible for responses like inflammation.

-This gene encodes a member of the G protein-coupled receptor (GPCR) superfamily.
-This protein functions as a cell surface receptor for bile acids.
+TGR5 receptors are a member of the G protein-coupled receptor (GPCR) superfamily.
+As mentioned, this protein functions as a cell surface receptor for bile acids.
 Treatment of cells expressing this GPCR with bile acids induces the production of intracellular cAMP, activation of a MAP kinase signaling pathway, and internalization of the receptor.
 The receptor is implicated in the suppression of macrophage functions and regulation of energy homeostasis by bile acids.

 One effect of this receptor is to activate deiodinases which convert the prohormone thyroxine (T4) to the active hormone triiodothyronine (T3).
 T3 in turn activates the thyroid hormone receptor which increases metabolic rate.